John Elkann is Chief Executive Officer of Exor N.V., Chairman of Stellantis N.V. and Chairman of Ferrari N.V..

 In 1997, she joined McKinsey & Company where she held increasingly senior positions including, as a Senior Partner, co-leading McKinsey’s global service line on operating model change for several years and working extensively on strategic issues with many clients.

-Suzanne is also a Board member of The Economist and Deputy Chair of the Royal Opera House.
+Suzanne is also a Board member of The Economist, Juventus and Christian Louboutin, and Deputy Chair of the Royal Opera House.

 Noam Ohana is a Managing Director at Exor.